opendroid-project/docs/wiki/Building_101.md

 ### Initialising and syncing source

-1. Now, find the manifest of your preferred android fork.
+1. Find the manifest of your preferred android fork.
 This guide will be using LineageOS as an example.

 2. Make a directory in which you want the android source code to be cloned
     ```